hazelcast/hazelcast-cpp-client/README.md

 ## 4.3.
 Custom Serialization

 Hazelcast lets you plug a custom serializer to be used for serialization of objects.
+Custom serialization lets you use your existing classes without any modification in code for serialization purposes.
+They will be serialized/deserialized without any code change to already existing classes.

 Let's say you have an object `Musician` and you would like to customize the serialization.
-The reason might be that you want to use an external serializer for only one object.
+The reason might be that you want to use an external serializer for your object.

 ```C++
 class C++ {